go-micro/.github/profile/README.md

 See [MAINTAINERS](MAINTAINERS) for the list of current maintainers

-Full credits for the original creation of the go-micro framework go to [@asim](https://github.com/asim)
+Full credit to [@asim](https://github.com/asim) for the original framework and tools

 ## License